prpole/dissertation/chapter2/main.md

-the non-human animal is entirely mechanistic, an automaton driven by pure instinct. [check in the actual essay---make sure this isn't an opportunistic gloss by london] For his part, Roosevelt leveled petty complaints against *White Fang*: he saw fakery in the claim that a lynx could kill a dog (which does not happen in *White Fang*) and that a bull dog could beat a wolf dog in a fight.[ditto]
+the non-human animal is entirely mechanistic, an automaton driven by pure instinct. [check in the actual essay---make sure this isn't an opportunistic gloss by london] For his part, Roosevelt leveled petty complaints against *White Fang*: he saw fakery in the claim that a lynx could kill a dog (a claim, incidentally, which does not appear in *White Fang*, as London would later point out) and that a bull dog could beat a wolf dog in a fight.[ditto]

 When these critiques began to appear, London did his best to keep out of it.
 As he wrote several years later of the incident in an essay called "The Other